Slatebox/slatebox-docs/Developers/SlateboxAPI/slates.md

 }
 ```

+!!!
+You MUST provide a valid userId from your organization to the `body` to make this call.
+You can get all the possible \_ids by making the `/v1/organization/users` call [described here](./organizations.md).
+!!!

 Currently, there are three types of visualizations you can make:

 1. Scratch - this is a mindmap diagram "from scratch" about whatever `prompt` you provide.